fxwalsh/IoT-Protocols-2026/topic-11/book-1/azure_iot_blob_visualization.md

-# 📡 Azure IoT → Blob Storage → Python Visualisation
+# Azure IoT → Blob Storage → Python Visualisation

-This guide walks you through sending telemetry from a Python script to Azure IoT Hub, automatically routing it to Blob Storage, and visualizing it using `pandas` and `matplotlib`.
+Sending telemetry from a Python script to Azure IoT Hub.

+In this lab you will also automatically routing it to Blob Storage, and visualizing it using `pandas` and `matplotlib`.

 ---